syranol/markdown-cv/index.md

 <span> San Francisco, CA  <span class="small-right">Nov.
 2021 - Mar.
 2024</span> </span>

-* Developed and maintained a Python Appium Client/Server pytest testing framework for PS4, PS5, Windows, and Web that was utilized by 1,000+ of developers and testers
+* Developed and maintained a Python Appium Client/Server pytest testing framework for PS4, PS5, Windows, and Web that was utilized by 1,000+ developers and testers
 * Implemented CI/CD release pipelines utilizing Jenkins, Bash, and Groovy, enabling automated semantic releases for 30+ teams delivering PlayStation React Native-based applications
 * Maintained a crucial PlayStation Network tool in JavaScript with Node.js and MongoDB, processing 100,000+ calls weekly across API, Web, and CLI for development and testing
 * Proactively led refactoring effort of multiple Python-based internal tools leveraged by 20+ teams daily for development, testing, and nightly regression jobs
 * Crafted a Python-based Telemetry app with MongoDB and Grafana, enabling shareholder insights and improving KPI monitoring and decision-making
-* Developed and led training workshops and tutorials to 200+ QA and developers each session on the testing framework and numerous other tools my team created
+* Developed and led training workshops and tutorials for 200+ developers on the testing framework and other tools my team created
 * Provided mentorship to team members, assisting them in navigating their career paths while sharing my expertise

 ### **Software Development Engineer in Test** - *PlayStation (Sony)*